sstchur/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

   url: https://developer.chrome.com/origintrials/#/view_trial/-6682215947110973439
 ---

-`preventDefault` and `stopPropagationEvent` handling in JavaScript is usually fairly straightforward.
-Occasionally though, people get a little tripped up between `preventDefault` and `stopPropagation`, when to use which one and what exactly each method does.
-This article explains both with the goal of ending your confusion once and for all.
+### Event.stopPropagation() and Event.preventDefault()

+JavaScript event handling is often straightforward.
+This is especially true when dealing with a simple (relatively flat) HTML structure.
+Things get a bit more involved though when events are traveling (or propagating) through a hierarchy of elements.
+This is typically when developers reach for `stopPropagation()` and/or `preventDefault()` to solve the problems they're experiencing.
+If you've ever thought to yourself "I'll just try `preventDefault()` and if that doens't work I'll try `stopPropagation()` and if that doesn't work, I'll try both," then this article is for you!
+I will explain exactly what each method does, when to use which one, and provide you with a variety of working examples for you to explore.
+My goal is to end your confusion once and for all.

-Before even beginning a discussion of `preventDefault` or `stopPropagation` it's important to briefly touch on the two kinds of event handling possible in JavaScript (in all modern browsers that is—IE prior to version 9 did not support event capturing).
+Before we dive too deeply though, it's important to briefly touch on the two kinds of event handling possible in JavaScript (in all modern browsers that is — IE prior to version 9 did not support event capturing at all).

 ### Eventing Styles (Capturing and Bubbling)